erbharatp1/trade-store-app/README.md

-# trade-store-app

 # Problem Statement

-# Consider a scenario where thousands of trades flows into one store.
+ Consider a scenario where thousands of trades flows into one store.
 Assume any way of transmission of trades.
 We need to create a one trade store, which stores the trade in the following order

-Trade Id	Version	Counter-Party Id	Book-Id	Maturity Date	Created Date	Expired T1	1	CP-1	B1	20/05/2020	<today date>	N
+Trade Id	Version	Counter-Party Id	Book-Id	Maturity Date	Created Date	Expired

+T1	1	CP-1	B1	20/05/2020	<today date>	N

 T2	2	CP-2	B1	20/05/2021	<today date>	N

 T2	1	CP-1	B1	20/05/2021	14/03/2015	N

 T3	3	CP-3	B2	20/05/2014	<today date>	Y